osism/ansible-collection-commons/roles/configuration/README.rst

 .. zuul:rolevar:: configuration_git_port
    :default: 22

-The port that is used for downloading the repoository.
+The port that is used for downloading the repository.

 .. zuul:rolevar:: configuration_git_repository
    :default: osism/ansible-collection-commons.git